borgateo/insta-organizer/README.md

 $ gulp
 ```

-This command moves all the files into dist folder: `/client/dist`
+This command concatenates, uglifies, compress and moves all the files into the `dist` folder: `/client/dist`

 The simplest way to start the client is to start a HTTP Server with Python (default port 8000).